 The Board cautioned against using the Newton and Breslin study for assessing the proposition that exposures to pyrethrins/pyrethroids may be associated with asthmatic or allergic respiratory responses.
-The use of a complex insecticide product rather than a specific chemical was of considerable concern, as was the more robust response for respiratory irritation rather than asthma or allergy reported in the study.
+The use of a complex mixture represented by an insecticide product rather than a specific chemical was of considerable concern, as was the more robust response for respiratory irritation rather than asthma or allergy reported in the study.